South Korea in the Vietnam War: Evaluation

 Overall, assessments of the ROK military vary greatly over time.
-The tactics of the ROK military changed from defensive and passive tactics including the establishment of siege-like bases, unlike aggressive tactics prior to the Tet Offensive.
+The tactics of the ROK military changed to defensive and passive tactics including the establishment of siege-like bases, unlike aggressive tactics prior to the Tet Offensive.
 This passivity became even worse since the US 7th Division withdrew from South Korea.
 Since one of the reasons for participation was due to fears of US withdrawal from South Korea, when the United States was planning on reducing the number of US troops on the Korean Peninsula later on, public opinion and government opinion declined, and they became less willing to participate.
 Other U.S. data generally positively assess the military activities of the Korean military.

-Non-combat and civilian support operation in the southern areas were well received.
-The South Korean military emphasized active support for civilians.
+Non-combat and civilian support operation in the southern areas were well received, and included medical, antimalarial and surgery aid which also benefitted South Korea's public health knowledge.
 During the Vietnam War, the South Korean military provided 3,353,364 public health services, 1,640 tons of food, 461,764 points of clothing, 6,406 farm tools, and 3,319 bridges This hearts and minds campaign received positive reporting.

 South Koreans tried to support the cooperative civilians around the base, but the civilians in the town where Viet Cong was active were seen by Koreans as enemies, not civilians.
 This was particularly noticeable in the northern areas where the Vietcong was very active.
-In other cases the Korean military and in particular engineering, medical and construction units has put a great deal of effort into helping the people.
+In other cases the Korean military and in particular engineering, medical and construction units put a great deal of effort into helping the people.